-Course Code Course Name Scheme Theory Practical Tutorial Total IT 210 Computer Network Design Contact Hours 3 2 - 5 IT 210 Credits 3 1 - 4
+Course Code Course Name Theory Practical Tutorial Total IT 209 Computer Network and Security Contact Hours 3 2 - 5 11 209 Credits 3 1 - 4

-Examination Scheme
+Γ Examination Scheme

-Course Course Name Theory Marks Талин
+l Course Code Course Name Theory Marks Томт

-Code Course Maine Internal Assessment End Sem Term Work Practical Oral Total
+l Internal Assessment End Sem Term Practical Oral Total

-IA 1 IA 2 Average Exam WUIK
+IA 1 IA 2 Average Exam WOLK

-IT 210 Computer Network Design 40 40 40 60 25 25 150
+IT 209 Computer Network and Security 40 40 40 60 25 25 150

-- 1. To develop an understanding of computer networking basics. - 2.
-Describe how computer networks are organized with the concept of layered approach. - 3.
-Analyze the contents in a given data link layer packet, based on the layer concept. - 4.
-Describe what classless addressing scheme is?
-Design logical sub-address blocks with a given address block. - 5.
-Describe how routing protocols work. - 6.
-To assess the strengths and weaknesses of various transport layer and various application layer protocols.
+- 1. Describe how computer networks are organized with the concept of layered approach.
+Analyze the contents in a given data link layer packet, based on the layer concept. - 2.
+Analyze the contents in a given data link layer packet, based on the layer concept. - 3.
+Explain routers, IP and Routing Algorithms in network layer - 4.
+To assess the strengths and weaknesses of various transport layer and various application layer protocols. - 5.
+Use theoretical and practical knowledge in securing data transfer and authentication

 - 1. Demonstrate the concepts of data communication at physical layer and compare ISO OSI model with TCP/IP model. - 2.
 Demonstrate the knowledge of networking protocols at the data link layer. - 3.
-Design the network using IP addressing and subnetting / supernetting schemes. - 4.
-Analyze various routing algorithms and protocols at the network layer. - 5.
-Analyze transport layer protocols and congestion control algorithms. - 6.
-Explore protocols at the application layer.
+Design the network using IP addressing and subnetting / supernetting schemes.
+Analyze various routing algorithms and protocols at the network layer.
+Analyze transport layer protocols and congestion control algorithms. - 4.
+Explore protocols at the application layer. - 5.
+Understand the necessity of firewalls, authentication and its protocol